-If an Superprovider app needs to open any CTI Controllable device on the Unified CM system.
-The app should explicitly acquire that device using the above interface.
+If a Superprovider application needs to open any CTI Controllable device on the Cisco Unified Communications Manager system.
+The application should explicitly acquire that device using the above interface.
 After successful response, it can open the device as usual.

 This extension is only available if extension version 0x00070000 or higher is negotiated.